AI-Assisted Development

 - Full reference: https://app.crosstrade.io/v1/api/llms-full.txt

 The full version contains every endpoint, parameters, body shapes, and runnable examples in a single Markdown file you can paste (or link) into any AI chat.
-Until the MCP server ships, this is the closest thing to giving an AI the entire API surface in one shot.
+For chat-only contexts where you can't install an MCP client, this is the closest thing to giving an AI the entire API surface in one shot.

 Smart 404 responses